MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-over-quic-client-access-control.md

 ms.topic: how-to
 author: gswashington
 ms.author: alalve
-ms.date: 11/25/2024
+ms.date: 12/05/2024
 #customer intent: As an administrator, I want to configure SMB over QUIC client access control in Windows Server so that I can restrict which clients can access SMB over QUIC servers.
 ---

 # Configure SMB over QUIC client access control

 SMB over QUIC client access control enables you to restrict which clients can access SMB over QUIC servers.
-Client access control creates allowlists and blocklists for devices to connect to the file server.
+Client access control allows you to create allowlists and blocklists for devices to connect to the file server.
 Client access control gives organizations more protection without changing the authentication used when making the SMB connection, nor does it alter the end user experience.

 ## How client access control works